luminus-framework/luminus/resources/public/md/input_validation.md

 Once the validation rules have executed, we can check if any errors have been set by calling the `errors?` function.
-When called with no arguments it will check if `noir.validation/*errors*` is not empty, otherwise it will check the errors for the specific key that was passed in.
+When called with no arguments it will check that `noir.validation/*errors*` is not empty, otherwise it will check the errors for the specific key that was passed in.

 ```clojure